 PsInfo relies on remote Registry access to obtain its data, the remote system must be running the Remote Registry service and the account from which you run PsInfo must have access to the HKLM\System portion of the remote Registry.

 In order to aid in automated Service Pack updates, PsInfo returns as a value the Service Pack number of system (e.g. 0 for no service pack, 1 for SP 1, etc).

-When launched for the first time, PsInfo will create the regkey
+When launched for the first time, PsInfo will prompt you to accept the EULA.

 List disc information about \\workstation64: